 I never thought I’d see the day, but Cyrus has become a major nuisance to both me and the Twittersphere this year, and I fear this mysterious transformation will only leave her looking cheap and pitiful in the end.

-What do you think about Cyrus’ efforts to merging into the same lane as Nicki Minaj?advice, Hip-Hop, Miley Cyrus, rachet
+What do you think about Cyrus’ efforts to merging into the same lane as Nicki Minaj?Tags: advice, Hip-Hop, Miley Cyrus, rachet